HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-02-the-components-of-a-blockchain.md

 ### Hash Functions

 The verification of data is an important aspect when building a data structure on a decentralized network.
 Participants need a way to reliably distinguish between valid data and malicious information.
 Hash functions are mathematical one-way functions used to verify data in blockchains.
 They are applied in several important steps from creating an address, to proving ownership and verifying the integrity of the blockchain itself.
+The first notable property of all hash functions is that they consume inputs of variable length and produce an output of fixed length called *hash value*.
-Their key properties are being irreversible one-way functions, being pseudo random in that they produce seemingly random outputs from two similar inputs, having a small likelyhood of producing the same output for two different inputs and lastly, being deterministic in that they always produce the same output from a given input.
+Other key properties are being irreversible one-way functions, being pseudo random in that they produce seemingly random outputs from two similar inputs, having a small likelyhood of producing the same output for two different inputs and lastly, being deterministic in that they always produce the same output from a given input.

 ![Hash Function Properties](/assets/post_files/technology/expert/2.2-hash-functions/hash_function_D.jpg)
 ![Hash Function Properties](/assets/post_files/technology/expert/2.2-hash-functions/hash_function_M.jpg)